Bob Geldof, to his mounting horror, realized Boy George was missing.

-Aside from the Boy George confusion, the session went smoothly—save for Bono initially resisting recording the line “Tonight, thank God, it’s them instead of you” after finding it too pat.
+Aside from the Boy George confusion, the session went surprisingly smoothly—save for Bono initially resisting recording the line “Tonight, thank God, it’s them instead of you” after finding it too pat.
 Some observers also noticed illicit substances being passed among the participants.

 Geldof and Ure didn’t wait until the records were pressed before they shopped for airtime.
 On November 29, just four days after its marathon recording session, the song made its official debut.
 Ure drove a cassette tape over to the BBC and was appreciative when the broadcaster played it every hour.
 Owing to its charitable leanings, even people who stood to lose money got behind the tune.
 Singer Jim Diamond, who had the biggest hit in the UK at the time with “I Should Have Known Better,” actually urged people not to buy his single and opt to purchase “Do They Know It’s Christmas?” instead.

 The single immediately shot to the top spot on sales charts and remained there for five weeks; ultimately, it went on to sell 3.8 million copies in the UK and 12 million worldwide.
 In all, more than $28 million was raised.
 Given that proceeds went to a good cause, who could find fault with Geldof’s altruistic efforts?
-Well, as it turned out, a few people.
+Well, as it turned out, there were a few people.